YujiaBao/Distributional-Signatures/README.md

 # Few-shot Text Classification with Distributional Signatures

-This repository contains the code and data for our ongoing work:
+This repository contains the code and data for our ICLR 2020 paper:

 *Few-shot Text Classification with Distributional Signatures*.
 Yujia Bao, Menghua Wu, Shiyu Chang and Regina Barzilay.

 If you find this work useful and use it on your own research, please cite our paper.

 ```
-@article{bao2019distributional,
+@inproceedings{
+	bao2020fewshot,
 	title={Few-shot Text Classification with Distributional Signatures},
-  author={Bao, Yujia and Wu, Menghua and Chang, Shiyu and Barzilay, Regina},
+	author={Yujia Bao and Menghua Wu and Shiyu Chang and Regina Barzilay},
-  journal={arXiv preprint arXiv:1908.06039},
-  year={2019}
+	booktitle={International Conference on Learning Representations},
+	year={2020}
 }
 ```